 How to access your digital registration - Consumer and Business Services

 Changes that affect registration

-Notify CBS within 14 days if you have committed an offence or have had legal restrictions placed on your work or business, such as bankruptcy, financial receivership, suspended or disqualified work licence.
+Notify CBS within 14 days if you've committed an offence, or have had legal restrictions placed on your work or business, such as bankruptcy, financial receivership, suspended or disqualified work licence.

 You'll also need to advise CBS when you: